yverdon/geocity/docs/OAuth2_Qgis.md

   - Put the url to the ressource.
 Example <http://localhost:9095/wfs3>
   - Create an OAuth2 authentication
     - Set a description
-    - Set the request URL.
-Example <http://localhost:9095/oauth/authorize>
+    - Set the request URL (example <http://localhost:9095/oauth/authorize>)
-    - Set the token URL.
-Example <http://localhost:9095/oauth/token/>
+    - Set the token URL (example <http://localhost:9095/oauth/token/>)
-    - Set the refresh token URL.
-Example <http://localhost:9095/oauth/token/>
+    - Set the refresh token URL (example <http://localhost:9095/oauth/token/>)
     - Set the client ID
     - Set the client secret

-**Please note the trailing slash "/" after the token URL**
+- Connect to this server
+  - A new web page will open and will ask
+    - To login to Geocity

-Authorize QGIS to access to scope permissions.
+    - To Authorize QGIS to access Geocity features

-Now you can try to connect.

----
+- Add the permits layers
+  - Set the layer CRS to `EPSG:2056` (also the project if not the case)

 ## Other sources